Skip to content

 Turkey - Istanbul Archaeology Museum

-Another famous spot that you can visit in Istanbul is Istanbul Archaeology Museum.
-It is a large complex including many collections from Turkey and the Middle East throughout history until now.
-When you visit the museum, you will find it contains about 3 different sections, and each section is more beautiful than the other.
+Another famous spot in Istanbul is the Istanbul Archaeology Museum.
+It is a large complex that includes many collections from Turkey and the Middle East throughout history.
+The museum has about three different sections, each more beautiful than the other.

 The first section is the Museum of Ancient Orient, which includes collections of pre-Islamic art and heritage from the Middle East.
-The main museum includes tombs and famed sarcophaguses from Sidon and Lebanon, and you will also find an exhibit that contains things about Istanbul throughout the ages.
-The third building is the Tiled Pavilion which includes a large collection of ceramic art, and it was built by Mehmet the Conquer.
+The main museum contains tombs and famed sarcophaguses from Sidon and Lebanon, and you will also find an exhibit that contains things about Istanbul throughout the ages.
+The third building is the Tiled Pavilion, which includes a large collection of ceramic art and was built by Mehmet the Conqueror.

 Topkapi Palace